-English as a second language is becoming more and more competitive.
-Due to the weight the language carries in the modern, professional world, speaking English is fast becoming less of a benefit and more of an essential, or even basic, requirement when looking for a job in Europe.
+The quality of English as a second language is becoming more and more competitive in European countries.
+Due to the weight that the language carries in the modern professional world, speaking English is fast becoming less of a benefit and more of an essential requirement when looking for a job in Europe.

-Approximately 2 billion people study English worldwide and some countries find it easier than others to pick it up.
+Approximately 1.5 billion people learn English worldwide and of course, some countries finding it easier than others to pick it up.
 Throughout the emerging generations of many nationalities, proficiency is almost ubiquitous as people are becoming more and more serious about language learning.
-For example, companies like ESL offer language courses abroad, giving people the opportunity to properly immerse themselves in a new culture whilst improving their language skills.
+For example, companies like ESL offer languages courses abroad, giving people the opportunity to properly immerse themselves in a new culture whilst improving their language skills.
 There are also plenty of online learning resources, to help English learners iron out their common mistakes.
 But, which country in Europe has the most English speakers?

 Based on the percentage of English proficiency in the adult population, here are the top 10 European Countries with the best English language skills:

 For the very same reasons as Austria, it is hardly a shock to see this tiny landlocked country so high on the list.
 With heavy influences from both East and West, the country has three official languages: French, German and Luxembourgish – and on top of that, well over half of the adult population having a proficient level of English!

-We start to head more to the north of Europe as we near the top of the list.
+As we start to head more to the north of Europe as we become closer to the top of the list.
 Finland has a population of just under 5.5 million people, and almost 70% of its adult population speak high-level English.

-In Norway they truly see English as a second language, so the country is far from a surprise entry in at number four.
+In Norway, they truly see English as a second language, so the country is far from a surprise entry in at number three.
 The Norse languages also have had a huge influence on the English language after the occupation of the Vikings over a thousand years ago.
 Explore the available English speaking jobs in Norway,

-Sweden was knocked off the top spot in 2016 but moves up this time into second place.
-However, their reputation for about as near-native English as you can get, remains strong and I´m sure they’ll be back with a vengeance.
+Sweden has been knocked off the top spot since 2016 but seems to have secured a spot in second place.
+However, their reputation for about as near-native English as you can get remains strong and I´m sure they’ll be back with a vengeance.
 But who takes top spot from the Swedes? ...

-Congratulations to the Dutch, not only on their ability to invent hilarious surnames, but also on their ability to speak the English language.
+Congratulations to the Dutch, on their ability to speak the English language.
 Their linguistically gifted population has knocked the Swedes off the number one position for the last 2 years.
 Check out the opportunities available in The Netherlands for English Speakers.

 Also - and I believe this to be key – in the Nordic countries they do not dub the television into their own languages, something has surely helped them ensure they always rank towards the top of the list of English Speaking Countries.
 Whereas, in France, Spain and even Germany, they translate the television into the country language, despite the majority of TV shows being American or English.